tom-draper/api-analytics/server/self-hosting/README.md

 # Self-Hosting API Analytics

-API Analytics can be easily self-hosted giving you full control over your stored logged request data.
+API Analytics can be easily self-hosted, allowing for full control over your stored logged request data.

 Requirements: